-Summary of 2011/12 Internal Audit Activity
+Summary of 2012/13 Internal Audit Activity

-During 2011/12 financial year a total of 36 internal audit reports were issued.
-These covered a wide spectrum of areas including asbestos, attendance management, car parking, control self assessment, contracting and payments, creditors standing data, debit and credit card refunds, debtors and debt management, electoral registration, fuel management, payroll, procurement, risk management arrangements, usb memory devices, winter maintenance, statutory performance indicators, year end stocks, grant claims and follow-up reviews.
+During 2012/13 financial year a total of 27 internal audit reports were issued.
+These covered a wide spectrum of areas including business continuity, confidential waste, corporate governance, fraud governance, fuel management, health and safety, leavers, licensing, meals income, occupational road risk, repairs, sub-contractors, year end stocks, grant claims and follow-up reviews.
 The Internal Audit Service also provided advice on the control environment as required.

-The 2011/12 audit of corporate and departmental systems has identified that many of the expected controls are in place and operating satisfactorily.
-The audit work has, however, also identified scope for improvement in some systems which either have weaknesses in or lack controls.
+The 2012/13 audit of corporate and departmental systems has identified that many of the expected controls are in place and operating satisfactorily.
+The audit work has, however, also identified scope for improvement in some systems which either have weaknesses in them or lack controls.
 The Internal Audit Service has put forward a range of recommendations in the areas examined and action plans have been developed in consultation with management which, as they are implemented, should result in continued improvement in the control environment.